 The PM said he’s looking into a means to stamp out secondary boycotts in relation to climate and ecology.
 This is a form of protest that many “quiet Australians” use as a means to vent their opposition.
 And it’s been revealed this week that the Coalition is cooking up this strategy right now.

-Last year’s federal election saw polls find the climate emergency as the number one concern on voters’ minds.
+Last year’s federal election saw polls find the climate emergency as the number one concern on voters’ minds, with some calling the PM an arsonist and a climate criminal due to the impact of the government’s policies.
 But, that was nothing compared to the groundswell of grassroots recognition of the issue that came during the bushfires, which saw Australia become ground zero of the climate crisis.

 So, it only seems a matter of time before the voice of the people rises to such a crescendo that all politicians, regardless of creed, are forced to give up their fossil fuel abuse.